 Let’s discuss the benefits and drawbacks of using WordPress for building an ecommerce site to find out.

-WordPress allows you to build and manage modular and multi-purpose sites with ease compared to other platforms like BigCommerce, Shopify, and more.
+WordPress website builder allows you to build and manage modular and multi-purpose sites with ease compared to other platforms like BigCommerce, Shopify, and more.
 No matter which type of website you want to build, chances are you’ll find extensions, themes, and plugins that fit your needs.

 One of the best things is that you can build the functionality, content, and design separately, and change any aspect of the site without having to change everything else.
 This makes it fully customizable, as opposed to Shopify for example which is template-based.
 Discover the core customizable features that you should consider before deciding.